-Strategic Policy 1.1(2) Delivering National Park purposes and protecting Dartmoor's Special Qualities
+Strategic Policy 1.1(24) Delivering National Park purposes and protecting Dartmoor's Special Qualities

-- 1. Development will be permitted that furthers, and does not prejudice, the statutory National Park purposes of: - a) conserving and enhancing the natural beauty, wildlife and cultural heritage of the area; and - b) promoting opportunities for the understanding and enjoyment of the Special Qualities of the National Park by the public.
+- When determining development proposals within Dartmoor National Park, the Authority will do so in accordance with National Park purposes.
+The National Park purposes areDevelopment will be permitted that furthers, and does not prejudice, the statutory National Park purposes of: - a.
+To conservinge and enhancinge the natural beauty, wildlife and cultural heritage of the area; and - b.
+To promoting opportunities for the understanding and enjoyment of the Special Qualities of the National Park by the public.